MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/geolocation.md

 <!--todo: add link to user location section when available -->

 If you are building a UI that changes depending on where the user is located, you probably want to make sure that the site behaves correctly in different places around the world.
-To override your geolocation in Microsoft Edge DevTools, complete the following actions.
+To override your geolocation in Microsoft Edge DevTools:

 1. Select `Control`+`Shift`+`P` (Windows, Linux) or `Command`+`Shift`+`P` (macOS) to open the **Command Menu**.